*Disclaimer* This post is not directed towards anyone or group in particular. It is simply just my thoughts put into words. 🙂

 My first step I want to present is the simple idea of canceling your judgment.

 That way of thinking should never be accepted, which ultimately leads to my next point of minding your own business (ugh I tried to type that as nice as possible).
 We each are given our own life to live and that’s truly a beautiful thing.
 At the end of the day, you matter and your life matters.
-Sometimes it’s important to once again, take a step back and worry about yourself and your mental and emotional health, and stop worrying about everyone else so much.
+Sometimes it’s important to once again, take a step back and worry about yourself and your mental and emotional health, and stop worrying about everyone else.
 Now I know some people might say, “Well worrying about others is a kind thing” and yes that is correct.
-But it’s the situations where you don’t belong that can be detrimental to another person’s life.
+However, it’s the situations where you don’t belong that can be detrimental to another person’s life.
 Worrying about other people by judging them or making assumptions never has a positive outcome.
 So next time you see something happen that you may think you need to be involved in, think twice about if you actually do.
-Think twice about if the situation could somehow be misconstrued because you decided you needed be involved.

 To wrap things up here, my last step in how to be kind is to take everything from above and think twice about what comes out of your mouth, what you post on social media, and even the thoughts you may have about a person.
 Now I know this one may be hard for some people (including me), but even your negative thoughts have a greater likelihood to turn into hurtful words.
 As it was stated above, forming an opinion on something or someone you don’t really know anything about is one of the most harmful things you can do to another person.
 We are all guilty in some way or another of forming these opinions on people who may look or act in a different way than you are used to.
 These are mere opinions that can truly do so much more harm than you would ever realize.
 And I write this because I have been fallen in these categories way too many times of judging someone or thinking negative thoughts for absolutely no reason.